BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 - Can maintain its own, local state
 - Should not be tightly coupled to specific UI or Logic areas
 - Should not access application (or higher level) state directly
-- Should not fetch application-specific data
+- Should not have any non-ui/layout related side effects
 - Should not implement any application-specific business logic

 ## Molecules